Zhenqi-Li/Plants-busters/README.md

-how to build the environment is in the Milestone7. the test file and result is in the Back-end. the Back-end is for all he php file, the sql file and the test file. the Front-end is for the HTML and CSS files and the image we need. the Meeting-Minutes is for the meeting logs. the master is for the Milestones.
+how to build the environment is in the Milestone7. the test file and result is in the Back-end. the Back-end is for all the php files, the sql files and the test files. the Front-end is for the HTML and CSS files and the image we need. the Meeting-Minutes is for the meeting logs. the master is for the Milestones.